sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 4) Measure the effect of the feature flag
 5) Disable or delete the feature flag
 6) Remove the code that references the feature flag

+Feature flags can also be used in the backend through `featureflag.FromContext()`, but this example specifically applies to frontend flags.

 ### Implement the feature flag